jullazarovych/keepInTouchSpring/README.md

 poster of events at the university

 ## Description
-The web application is designed to streamline event management and user interaction within a corporate and academic environment.
-The web app allows users to create accounts with their corporate emails and manage profiles securely.
-Users can follow events by city and university, search by date and category, and sort events by price, time, or type.
-Event details include name, description, venue, time, price, and registration links.
-Users can save events to attend and view their search history.
+The web app simplifies event management for corporate and academic users.
+Users can register with corporate emails, follow events by city or university, and search by date and category.
+They can view event details, save events, and track their search history.
+Administrators manage users and event announcements, ensuring privacy and a streamlined experience.
-Administrators can manage users, create or edit event announcements, and provide their contact details to others.
-The app ensures privacy while offering a streamlined event discovery and management experience.

 ## Getting Started